jshleap/CristescuLab_misc/Tutorials/NGS_QC/README.md

 ## Per tile sequence quality
 This a feature that is exclusive to Illumina technologies.
-Their flow cells typically have 8 lanes
+Their flow cells typically have 8 lanes,with 2 columns and 50 tiles:

 ![Flow cell pattern](https://github.com/jshleap/CristescuLab_misc/raw/master/Tutorials/NGS_QC/images/illumina_flowcell.png)
 Courtesy of http://zjuwhw.github.io/2016/08/13/Illumina_sequencer.html

+When systematic error occur in a tile, it can indicate sequencing error such as bubbles, smudges, or dirt.

 ## Delete a file

 You can delete the current file by clicking the **Remove** button in the file explorer.
 The file will be moved into the **Trash** folder and automatically deleted after 7 days of inactivity.